 (Health Sciences Report, University of Utah, Summer ’83)

 The theme of the 1985 InfoFair was The Virtual Information Revolution, and featured a keynote address by Donald A.B.
 Lindberg M.D., Director of the National Library of Medicine for over thirty years.
 In his speech, entitled “Medical Information: The New Technologies and You,” Dr. Lindberg spoke about information technologies on the rise in the health sciences.

 1987- First Priscilla M. Mayden Award

-The 1987 InfoFair saw the presentation by Donald A. Lindberg, M.D. of the first Priscilla M. Mayden Award to Randolph A. Miller M.D. for contributions to the health sciences and application of computer technology to medical science.
-The award honors Priscilla M. Mayden for her work in health science librarianship.
+The 1987 InfoFair saw the presentation by Donald A. Lindberg, M.D. of the first Priscilla M. Mayden Award, an award honoring Priscilla M. Mayden for her work in health science librarianship.
+The first recipient was Randolph A. Miller M.D. for contributions to the health sciences and application of computer technology to medical science.
+Specifically, for his work on Quick Medical Reference (QMR), the successor to INTERNIST-I.